streamnative/pulsar-hub/connectors/kinesis-source/3.0/kinesis-source.md

 ### Configure AwsCredentialProviderPlugin

-AWS Kinesis sink connector allows you to use three ways to connect to AWS Kinesis by configuring `awsCredentialPluginName`.
+AWS Kinesis source connector allows you to use three ways to connect to AWS Kinesis by configuring `awsCredentialPluginName`.

 - Leave `awsCredentialPluginName` empty to get the connector authenticated by passing `accessKey` and `secretKey` in `awsCredentialPluginParam`.